 For unquoted securities, the Group undertakes a fair value assessment at each reporting date to assess the gains or losses attributable to such assets.
-During the financial year, net fair value losses related to financial assets in equity securities which are not trading in an active market amounted to \$438 (2020: gains \$1,025).
+During the financial year, net fair value losses related to financial assets in equity securities which are not trading in an active market amounted to \$nil (2021: gains \$438).